m1t9/caesar-cipher-cli/README.md

 3.  **-o, --output**: an output file
 4.  **-a, --action**: an action encode/decode (**required**)

-Negative value of shift can be added in quotes (example: --shift "-7").
+Negative value can be added via equal sign (example: --shift=-7).
 If the input file option is missed - input source text in command line.
 If the output file option is missed - output text will be shown on the command line.

 **Usage example:**